MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

+The `Given` wrapper above is needed when the argument `N` is an arbitrary pipeline.
+With `Given`, `N` is evaluated with its result recorded as `It.amt`.
+This value can then be accesed from within the subordinate pipeline expression.

-This pipeline could be passed an argument via a `run` parameter.
+In this way, a parameterized pipeline such as `EmployeesOver` can be passed an argument via a `run` parameter.

     run(ChicagoData, EmployeesOver(It.AMT), AMT=100000)
     #=>